-Students will study 4 core subjects and 3 electives for the whole year.
+Students will study 6 core subjects and 2 whole year electives.

 For each subject outline there is information as to which senior subject (Year 11/12) these subjects lead into.
 They indicate whether the senior subject is General or Applied/VET.
 Students who wish to qualify for an ATAR in Senior are advised to study the subjects in Year 10 that they will most enjoy, are good at and may lead to a subject in Senior.